 The Santa Elena Mine was successfully transitioned from an open pit heap leach operation to an underground mining and milling operation and commercial production for the 3,000 tonne per day processing plant was declared in 2014.
-First Majestic recently announced that it has installed a new high intensity grinding mill with a design capacity of 3,000 tonnes per day.
-First Majestic further anticipates that the new mill will improve overall metallurgical recoveries and lower energy costs compared to traditional ball milling.
-In April 2020, First Majestic announced that it had temporarily suspended operations at the Santa Elena Mine in accordance with Mexico's Ministry of Health's Decree to mitigate the spread and transmission of COVID-19.
+In 2019, First Majestic installed a new high intensity grinding mill which it anticipates will improve overall metallurgical recoveries and lower energy costs compared to traditional ball milling.